-Levedy Ensemble is an exciting new voice and harp quintet formed by students and graduates of Trinity Laban Conservatoire of Music and Dance.
+Levedy Ensemble is an exciting voice and harp quintet who originally met through Trinity Laban Conservatoire of Music and Dance.

-Levedy Ensemble has found a niche performing works for upper voices with harp, and the group were also delighted to recently be announced as winners of the inaugural Carne Trust Chamber Competition.
-As recipients of the Innovation Award, the group have commissioned a song cycle which, in collaboration with Sing Inside, will be workshopped in prisons next year.
+Levedy Ensemble has found a niche performing works for upper voices with harp.
+Recent engagements have included performances in London and Cambridge, a collaborative project with Lilium SoundArt in Padova, and a Switzerland tour.
+In October 2020 the group were delighted to be announced as winners of the inaugural Carne Trust Chamber Music Competition.

 The members of Levedy Ensemble (a Middle English word meaning ‘lady’, inspired by the language in Britten’s Ceremony of Carols) are particularly interested in the juxtaposition of solo and ensemble voices with harp, and cultivating a unique and mature blend.
 Formed of opera singers with choral backgrounds, and a multifaceted harpist with experience as a concert soloist and opera pit musician, Levedy seeks to push the boundaries of the classic ethereal voice-harp ensemble sound and create instead a rich, robust and full-bodied scape.

 November 2021: A risentir le stelle

 Levedy was delighted in November 2021 to be invited by Lilium to Padova, Italy, to record as part of the 'A risentir le stelle' project, which highlights creative dialogues between music and contemporary art, in particular reacting to the artworks of the exhibition ‘A riveder le stelle’ – Eremitani Museums, curated by Barbara Codogno.